 Exploring the sources of camphene in nature

-Camphene is a naturally occurring terpene found in a variety of plant species across different ecosystems.
-Known for its sharp, earthy aroma, it often appears in the essential oils of coniferous trees such as fir, spruce, and cypress.
-It’s also present in aromatic herbs like rosemary, sage, and ginger, contributing to their characteristic scent profiles.
+Camphene occurs naturally in a wide range of plants.
+Known for its earthy fragrance, it is often found in the essential oils of coniferous trees such as fir, spruce, and cypress.
+It also appears in herbs like rosemary, sage, and ginger, where it contributes to their characteristic scent.

-Published in the peer-reviewed journal The Plant Cell, the study found that plants like Arabidopsis thaliana produce camphene as part of their natural defence and signalling systems.
+Research published in The Plant Cell has shown that plants such as Arabidopsis thaliana produce camphene as part of their natural signalling and defence mechanisms.

 Order CBD oil now and save as much as 30%